alfiyafatima09/v3_event_planners/README.md

 - **Node.js** (v14 or higher)
 - **npm** or **yarn**
-- A **Firebase** project

-Here is a **complete, professional, GitHub-standard `Contributing` section**, clean and open-source friendly.
-You can **paste this directly into your `README.md`**.

----

-## Contributing

-Contributions are welcome and appreciated.
-Whether you're fixing a bug, improving documentation, or adding a new feature, your help makes this project better.

 ### How to Contribute

 1. **Fork** the repository.

 2. **Clone** your fork locally:
    ```bash
    git clone https://github.com/your-username/v3_event_planners.git